 ‘The book I wish I’d written?
 Whatever Hari Kunzru is publishing next’ Aravind Adiga

-One night, while at a glamourous party in the city, he meets Anton, the charismatic creator of Blue Lives, and they strike up a passionate and alcohol-fueled conversation about the pessimism at the show’s core.
-It is a conversation that marks the beginning of the writer’s obsession with Anton and leads him on a journey into the heart of moral darkness that threatens to destroy everything he holds most dear, including his own mind.
+It is a conversation that leads him on a journey into the heart of moral darkness.
+A conversation thatthreatens to destroy everything he holds most dear, including his own mind.

 Red Pill is a novel about the alt-right, online culture, creativity, sanity and history.
-It is the story of the 21st century, told through the prism of the centuries that preceded it, and it shows how the darkest chapters of our past have returned to haunt our present.
-More than anything, though, Red Pill is a story about love and how it can endure in a world where everything else seems to have lost all meaning.
+It tells the story of the 21st century through the prism of the centuries that preceded it, showing how the darkest chapters of our past haunt our present.
+More than anything, though, this is a novel about love and how it can endure in a world where everything else seems to have lost all meaning.

 Get a FREE e-book by joining our mailing list today!